 Although every event follows a slightly varied schedule, you can expect to hear talks and tutorials from local game developers and experts.
 The Main Event is hosted on the UW campus and provides space for both collaborative and creative work, as well as a designated Quiet Room for those who wish to code until they can code no more!

-All event attendees are required to pre-register before the event through the GI Eventbrite page.
+All event attendees are required to pre-register before the event through the Eventbrite page.
 A link will be provided on the events page for each jam.
 The Eventbrite pre-registration page is simply for us to keep track of who will be attending the event and to make the opening night run smoothly.
-Fill out the form to let us know that you are coming, then bring your debit or credit card to pay in person at the Main Event.

-4:30 pm - Doors open (QNC 1502) / Registration begins.
+4:30 pm - Doors open / Registration begins.
 During this time, teams can form, chat, and brainstorm before things kick off.

 9:30 am - Welcome back, reminder of available help.